Introduction and Overview

 We may allow you to access third-party content on the Service, or to link to third-party applications and locations from the Service, but we are not responsible for your interaction with third-party content, apps and locations.
 More

-You may change certain of your information and communications preferences as more fully detailed in this section.
+You may change certain portions of your information and communications preferences as more fully detailed in this section.
 More

 Data may be transferred to the United States.
 More